ironman410/NLP-Project-1/README.md

 2. test.py
 3. utils.py

-Note : Make sure that both the files are in the same folder when running the program.
+Note : Make sure that all the files are in the same folder when running the program.

 The program can be run from the command line with following command : python test.py "<text message>"